python/devguide/triaging/triage-team.rst

-When you have consistently shown the ability to properly help triage issues without guidance, you may request that you be given the "Triager" role on the `issue tracker`_.
+When you have consistently shown the ability to properly help triage issues without guidance, you may request that you be given the "Triager" role on the :ref:`issue tracker <tracker>`.
 You can make the request to any core developer.
 If they decide you are ready to gain the extra privileges on the tracker they will then act as a mentor to you until you are ready to do things entirely on your own.
 There is no set rule